natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 * **Parameter log**: Each time the model is run, a text (.txt) file will appear in the *Output* folder.
 The file will list the parameter values for that run and will be named according to the service, the date and time, and the suffix.

-* Outputs in the *per_pixel* folder within the *output* folder can be useful for intermediate calculations but should **NOT** be interpreted at the pixel level, as model assumptions are based on processes understood at the sub-watershed scale.
+* Outputs in the *per_pixel* folder within the *output* folder can be useful for intermediate calculations but should **NOT** be interpreted at the pixel level, as model assumptions are based on processes understood at the subwatershed scale.

 	* **output\\per_pixel\\fractp** (fraction):  Estimated actual evapotranspiration fraction of precipitation per pixel (Actual Evapotranspiration / Precipitation).
 It is the mean fraction of precipitation that actually evapotranspires at the pixel level.